hroudbari/MapReduce-Framework/README.md

 To compile and Run:

 1. Unzip the submitted zip file
-2. Navigate to ~/DivyaKiran_Kadiyala_p4/build
-3. Run "cmake ; make" to compile the MapReduce framework
+2. Run "cmake ; make" to compile the MapReduce framework
-4. Workers (servers): Run ./mr_worker localhost:[port#] in separate terminal tabs to start workers.
+3. Workers (servers): Run ./mr_worker localhost:[port#] in separate terminal tabs to start workers.
-5. Master  (client) :Run ./mrdemo [config.ini file] to start the master.
+4. Master  (client) :Run ./mrdemo [config.ini file] to start the master.

 ******************************************************************************************